-Is Portugal the Hottest Destination in 2017?
+Is Portugal the Hottest Destination for this year?

 Portugal didn’t sit at the top of many bucket lists 10 years ago.
 Unless you were a diehard football fan, it was more likely to be a detour from sightseeing in Spain rather than the key destination of your holiday.
 Overshadowed by neighbouring tourism heavyweights like France and Italy, Portugal was the largely unloved little brother of the Western Europe family.